CraftMaster08/StatsMods/README.md

 Same applies here, just for number of deaths per player.
 This Mod does not include a Stats Color Coding feature! (only player names, which is a feature of StatsCore)

+### Playtime/Death-Ratio
+Displays this additional Statistic next to a player's death stat.

 ## Kill Leaderboard (v0.2)
 #### (Statscore Version 0.5)